byoung77/Approximate-Nearest-Neighbors-Project/README.md

 - `neighbors_bottom`: target degree at layer 0
 - `neighbors_upper`: target degree at layers above 0

-This is a sensible ANN design choice:
+This is design choise is motivated by:

 - the bottom layer is where final refinement happens, so it benefits from a larger neighborhood
 - upper layers are mainly for navigation, so they can remain sparser